Developer / Publisher – Archiact

 Reviewed on – Oculus Rift

-I always love when a VR game or experience comes out of nowhere and suprises the heck of me with a new take on what is capable of being achieved in a headset.
+I always love when a VR game or experience comes out of nowhere and surprises the heck of me with a new take on what is capable of being achieved in a headset.
 FREEDIVER: Triton Down is a unique little gem that has you playing as Ren Tanaka, a free diver trained to hold her breath for extended amounts of time in deep water.
-While your ship is out on the ocean, a rogue wave flips it over with you trapped inside forcing you to swim to safety as the ship sinks deeper and deeper into the abyss.
+While your ship is out on the ocean, a rogue wave flips it over with you trapped inside, forcing you to swim to safety as the ship sinks deeper and deeper into the abyss.

 You need 2 Motion controllers for this one and you must physically perform swimming motions to navigate the campaign.
 An opening tutorial teaches you how to swim using both arms to swim in the direction you want to move and using 1 arm to pull yourself left or right to turn.
 It’s not just about swimming as you can grab specific items to aid you on your trip to safety like axes, doors, handles as well the walls, which will be needed when you have to fight faster water currents.
-On your right wrist is a an oxygen meter that alerts when you are getting low on air and beeps when you fill up.
+On your right wrist is a an oxygen meter that alerts when you are getting low on air and beeps when you fill it up.
 Air pockets can be found throughout the ship, giving you respite from tense bouts of swimming with oxygen bottles scattered around as well.
 From the get go you need to avoid drowning and other obstacles as the water rises and time runs out to get to freedom or sink with the ship.

 FREEDIVER looks great in the headset with some nice looking water effects and a nicely recreated ship…that’s upside down.
 The ship looks great with everything strewn about and water pouring in from seemingly everywhere.
 The ship carries a ton of detail even on low settings with the higher settings adding a more realistic polish to everything.
-It’s unnerving when you stumble across your first drowned shipmate and breaking up the action are cut scenes that play out after you *spoiler alert* survive the capsizing, having been rescued by an unknown group who in aggressively interviewing you about the events leading up to your escape.
-The opening tutorial, taking place in a cavernous reef is an area I spent way too long in just checking things out and admiring the view as the fish swam by overall I was impressed by the look of the game.
+It’s unnerving when you stumble across your first drowned shipmate and breaking up the action are cut scenes that play out after you *spoiler alert* survive the capsizing, having been rescued by the coast guard who in aggressively interviewing you about the events leading up to your escape.
+The opening tutorial, taking place in a cavernous reef is an area I spent way too long in just checking things out and admiring the view as the fish swam by and overall I was impressed by the look of the game.

 By my count there are 3 voice actors in here and they all do an excellent job at delivering solid performances.
 The star attraction in this one however is the environmental noises as your ship slow sinks.
 The creaking of steal, an incoming wave, flowing water and every bump against a wall elicits a wonderful sense of fear and claustrophobia.
 Throughout the game, whenever you catch a breath, Ren will talk to herself and it’s worth listening to as once you dive back in the water she stops talking and her reactions to the situation adds a lot of weight to the story.